jamescosborn/productivity-czar/README.md

 Growing up I always liked the Magic 8 Balls that would tell you your fortune.
 It seems like circles are not as prevalent in app design and everything is much more rectangular.
 I wanted to buck that trend with this idea in order to be a little new and different.
 For these reasons I picked the circular shape.

 I used MS Paint for this wireframe, but I'm beginning to desire higher fidelity wire frames than what paint can produce.
-Sketch was recommended to me a fellow student today, but it is not available for PCs.
+Sketch was recommended to me by a fellow student today, but it is not available for PCs.
 After I made this wireframe, I spent some time looking at Wireframe.cc as a free alternative for next week's group project.

 Here is one other wireframe I made for my Intro group project.
 I generally enjoy the initial stage of planning out projects and throwing ideas around.
 I find if everyone's voices and ideas are heard initially, and again throughout the development cycle, they are happier and more personally invested in the success of the project.